s9e/LongestCommonSubstring/README.md

 s9e\LongestCommonSubstring takes a list of strings and returns a single string that is contained in all of the given input.
+The implementation is designed for sets where the shortest input string is 10-20 bytes long at most, and where a common substring is not guaranteed to exist.
+For large input, you'll want to use a different implementation.

 ## Usage